Dominie Pittman

-Dominie Pittman (born October 13, 1986) is a defensive end who is currently a free agent.
-He has also played for the BC Lions of the Canadian Football League.
+Dominie Pittman (born October 13, 1986) is a former defensive end.
+He has also played for the BC Lions of the Canadian Football League (CFL).
 Pittman signed as a free agent with the Lions on April 22, 2010.
 He played college football for the North Alabama Lions.

 On June 6, 2015, Pittman was traded by the Los Angeles KISS to the New Orleans VooDoo to complete the trade of Rayshaun Kizer.

 On January 28, 2016, Pittman was assigned to the Tampa Bay Storm.